-Others have bought old school buses - which can go for as little as $500 - and fixed them up.
+Others have bought old school buses - which can go for as little as $500 - and fixed them up (check at eBay for a varied selection).
 It's not a bad way to tour the country.
 (I used to drive a school bus in college for a year and a half.)

 I do not understand anyone buying a house these days.
 The cost is astronomical.
 Let's say that my father built the family house in 1968 for $14,000 and he paid $149 a month for 30 years.
 Try that today.

 The economy is not good and I do not believe it is going to get any better, contrary to the lies of the government.
 So you have to start making do on your own.
 Rural is not bad at all, but if you want to travel a bit, taking your house with you - like a turtle - is not such a bad idea.